MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-compute-context.md

 > [!Tip]
 > If your objective is simply to use two or more Machine Learning Server instances interchangeably, or to shift execution from R Client to a more powerful Machine Learning Server, consider [remote execution](how-to-execute-code-remotely.md) rather than switching the compute context.
 Remote execution gives you the ability to run R sessions on any standalone Machine Learning Server installation on Windows or Linux.

-## Use case: compute context for distributed computing
+## Use case for distributed computing

 A compute context object is the key to distributed computing with RevoScaleR.
 The default compute context tells the RevoScaleR engine to execute computations locally.
 In the default compute context, high-performance analytics (HPA) functions such as `rxLinMod` are distributed only to the local cores, if there is more than one, and high-performance computations (HPC) submitted via `rxExec` are done sequentially.